middletemplelibrary/history-of-the-library/README.md

 This exhibition runs from February to May 2026. <br />
 The Inn library is a member-only space, but tours are available for non-members.
 [Book here](https://www.middletemple.org.uk/library/library-heritage-tours). <br />
 <br />
-For more information about the Library and what we do, please visit [our website](https://www.middletemple.org.uk/library).
+For more information about the Library and what we do, please visit [our website](https://www.middletemple.org.uk/library) and download [this guide](https://www.middletemple.org.uk/sites/default/files/documents/Library%20History%20Guide%202023.pdf).

 <param ve-image